Error codes

 E012: Undefined ECU channel

-The ECU is not connected to the channel.
+The ECU isn't connected to the channel.
 Ensure the spelling is correct.
 To manually add an ECU channel you can add the following:

 ecus: